Does Sculptra Cause Cancer? What the Experts Say

 The main ingredient in many fillers is hyaluronic acid (HA), a substance your body already produces to keep your skin hydrated and plump.
 As we age, our natural HA production slows down, which contributes to volume loss and fine lines.
 Fillers help replenish this, giving your skin a smoother, fuller appearance.
 According to the FDA, these treatments are a go-to for people who want to refresh their look without committing to surgery.
 It’s a straightforward procedure that can make a noticeable difference, helping you look as vibrant as you feel.

-A Look at Different Filler Types
+Your Guide to Different Filler Types

 Not all fillers are created equal, and it’s helpful to know your options.
 The vast majority of fillers approved by the FDA are temporary, which is great news for anyone trying them for the first time.
 This means your body naturally and safely breaks down the filler over several months to a year.
 If you love the results, you can maintain them with follow-up treatments.
 The most popular category by far is hyaluronic acid fillers.
 Because HA is a substance already found in your skin, the risk of an adverse reaction is very low.
 Even better, HA fillers are reversible.
 If you’re not completely happy with the outcome, your provider can inject an enzyme to dissolve the filler.
 This built-in safety net gives many people peace of mind.